mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 #### <a id="a_cf">Configuration file</a>

-Just like Bitcoin Core, MMGen has its own data directory and configuration file.
+Just like Bitcoin Core, MMGen Wallet has its own data directory and configuration file.
 The data directory is `.mmgen` in the user’s home directory and the config file is `mmgen.cfg`.
 The config file contains global settings which you may wish to edit at some point to customize your installation.
 These settings include the maximum transaction fee; the user name, password and hostname used for communicating with your Bitcoin or altcoin daemon; and a number of others.

 #### <a id="a_ts">Bob and Alice regtest mode</a>

-If you just want to quickly try out MMGen, it’s possible to perform all wallet generation, wallet format conversion, address and key generation, and address import operations on an offline computer with no blockchain and no bitcoin balance.
+If you just want to quickly test using MMGen Wallet, it’s possible to perform all wallet generation, wallet format conversion, address and key generation, and address import operations on an offline computer with no blockchain and no bitcoin balance.

 If you want to practice creating, signing and sending transactions with real bitcoins, however, you’ll need a fully synced blockchain and some coins to play with.
 This involves an expenditure of both time and money.

-Fortunately, there’s an alternative: MMGen’s **regtest mode** creates a virtual network of two users, Bob and Alice, who transact with each other on a private blockchain.
-All of MMGen’s functionality is available in regtest mode, making it an ideal way to learn to use the MMGen wallet without risking real coins.
-You may wish to pause here and perform the steps in the tutorial [MMGen Quick Start with Regtest Mode][04] before continuing on.
+Fortunately, there’s an alternative: MMGen Wallet’s **regtest mode** creates a virtual network of two users, Bob and Alice, who transact with each other on a private blockchain.
+All of MMGen Wallet’s functionality is available in regtest mode, making it an ideal way to learn to use the wallet without risking real coins.
+You may wish to pause here and perform the steps in the tutorial [MMGen Wallet Quick Start with Regtest Mode][04] before continuing on.

-### <a id="a_gw">Generating an MMGen Wallet</a>
+### <a id="a_gw">Generating a Wallet</a>

-*NOTE: MMGen supports a “default wallet” feature.
+*NOTE: MMGen Wallet supports a “default wallet” feature.
 After generating your wallet, you’ll be prompted to make it your default.
 If you answer ‘y’, the wallet will be stored in your MMGen data directory and used for all future commands that require a wallet or other seed source.*

-*You may not want this feature if you plan to store your MMGen wallet in a location other than your MMGen data directory.
+*You may not want this feature if you plan to store your wallet in a location other than your MMGen data directory.
 Otherwise, it’s recommended, as it frees you from having to type your wallet filename on the command line.*

 *The following examples assume that you’ve chosen to use a default wallet.
 If you haven’t, then you must include the path to a wallet file or other seed source in all commands where a seed source is required.*

-On your **offline** computer, generate an MMGen wallet:
+On your **offline** computer, generate a wallet:

 ```text
 $ mmgen-walletgen